lisphilar/covid19-sir/docs/markdown/INSTALLATION.md

 ## Start analysis

 What to do next?
-Please refer to [Workflow](https://lisphilar.github.io/covid19-sir/markdown/WORKFLOW.html) to obtain a comeplete view of CovsirPhy project.
-The fisrt step is data preparation.
+Please refer to [Workflow](https://lisphilar.github.io/covid19-sir/markdown/WORKFLOW.html) to obtain a complete view of CovsirPhy project.
+The first step is data preparation.